 Also remember to be tidy when you play in the casino.
 It’s good slot machine etiquette to take your beverages away with you when you’re finished playing.
 Similarly, if the casino allows food, don’t leave empty takeout boxes strewn around the slot.
 Leave the slot machine how you would like to find it.

 Rubbernecking is a term used to describe a casino cheat who’s manipulated a slot machine.
 The perpetrator will sit at a machine, frantically looking from side to side trying to look for security staff.
 Hence, the phrase “rubber neck.”

 Rubberneckers will be paying little attention to the video slot, which is highly unusual for a regular gambler.
-Honest slots players are always totally fixed on the game and won’t be distracted by anything else.
+Honest players employ a fair slots strategy and are always totally fixed on the game and won’t be distracted by anything else.

 Security staff will always be on the lookout for suspicious behavior at the slots.
 Even completely honest players who are looking shifty may attract the attention of casino staff.